Norman Nicholson Society

 Picture

-The Autumn 2022 Newsletter of the Alliance of Literary Societies has been released and is available to all members of the Norman Nicholson Society.
-It can be found on the Members' Page (login required).
-If you're a member of the Society and haven't yet registered for access to this exclusive area, the details are HERE.
+The Spring edition of the Alliance of Literary Societies' newsletter has been published and is available to all members of the Norman Nicholson Society.
+It can be found in the Members' Area of this website.
+If you're a member and you haven't already registered for access to this exclusive area, the details are HERE.
+This edition contains information about the upcoming annual gathering and AGM of the ALS, to be hosted by the Arthur Ransome Society in Bowness-on-Windermere in May.

 Picture